 What kind of assignments can I expect?

-In the Presence Examination involves a visual-spatial and logical problem solving test.
+The Presence Examination involves visual-spatial and logical problem solving tests.
 Moreover you must complete several practical creative assignments such as, for example, visual storytelling, game ideation, animation or character design assignments.
 No computers will be used.
+In addition to the tests and assignments applicants will be interviewed by the Board of Examiners.